damianhakert/damianhakert.github.io/source/handbook/marketing/content/index.html.md

 ## Handbook Goals

 * Improve the GitLab handbook structure and quality
-* The answer to any organizational questions should be "Its in the handbook".
+* The answer to any organizational questions should be "It's in the handbook".
 * Share GitLab's culture.
 * Generate MQLs.